ClickHouse/ClickHouse/docs/en/query_language/alter.md

 ALTER TABLE table_name DETACH PARTITION partition_expr
 ```

-Moves all data for the specified partition to the 'detached' directory.
+Moves all data for the specified partition to the `detached` directory.
 The server forgets about the detached data partition as if it does not exist.
 The server will not know about this data until you make the [ATTACH](#alter_attach-partition) query.

 Example: